What is Degree Works?

 The 18-credit graduate certificate in Medical Physics is the first and only training program in Maryland of its kind.
 Designed for students with physics and engineering professional backgrounds, this certificate provides the training needed to pursue a career in radiological physics.
 The curriculum equips students with the concepts, practices and skills that professionals need to be effective in a wide range of medical physics concepts, positioning them to apply for further clinical training, in form of a Medical Physics Residency.

 The certificate program coursework also fulfills the necessary requirements for American Board of Radiology (ABR) or ABR examinations for medical physics candidates.

 Now accepting applications for admission to the summer semester.

 The Medical Physics Certificate Program consists of 6 courses with a total of 18 core credits.
 The instruction will primarily occur online and will include both synchronous and asynchronous learning.
-Students enrolled continuously will enroll in fall (2 courses) spring (2 courses) and summer (2 courses-alternate) and will be able to complete the program in 24 months.
+Students enrolled continuously will enroll in fall (1 course) spring (1 course) and summer (1 course-alternate) and will be able to complete the program in 24 months.
 Courses in the programs will be taught in predominately hybrid formats.

 Program Completion Timeline

 - The degree is designed for completion within 2 years academic years, but students are allowed up to 3 years to complete the program.